touficbatache/SecretHitlerFirebase/README.md

 ln -s example.env .env
 ```

-Then execute the following commands, which listen to code changes when building and runs the Firebase Emulator locally:
+Then execute the following command, which listens to code changes when building and runs the Firebase Emulator locally:

 ```shell
 npm run serve